Mike Duggan: Third term

 In addition to this plan, the Detroit Housing for the Future Fund (DHFF) aims to preserve existing affordable housing.
 In January 2022, the fund received a $10 million donation from KeyBank.
 The goal is to raise $75 million, and with this contribution, the city has reached $65 million of that goal.
 Just recently, in October, the DHFF completed its second project in Midtown, which involved renovating a historic apartment building.
-Renovations included upgrading the electric plumbing and replacing the roof.
+Renovations included upgrading the electric, plumbing, and replacing the roof.

-To further assist Detroit's residents, Duggan's administration has named April Faith-Slaker as the executive director of the city's Office of Eviction Defense.
-This office is intended to provide residents facing eviction with legal counsel and is set to open on January 3, 2023.
+To further assist Detroit's residents, Duggan's administration named April Faith-Slaker as the executive director of the city's Office of Eviction Defense, a new office intended to provide residents facing eviction with legal counsel.

+In 2023, Duggan proposed a land value tax, which would double the tax rate paid on bare land to pay for tax reductions on homes, businesses, and other property investments.
+This proposal would first have to be adopted by the Michigan legislature in order to be considered for the City of Detroit.
+State Representative Stephanie Young introduced legislation to create a land value tax during the 2023 legislative session.
+If approved by the state legislature, a land value tax would go before Detroit voters for a citywide vote in order to be enacted.

+In 2023, Detroit experienced its first year of net population growth since 1957 (per Census Bureau estimates).
+When he first ran for mayor, Duggan had pledged to reverse the city's trend of population loss.
+For several years before the United States Census Bureau's estimates registered this population growth in the city, Duggan had contended that they were miscalculating the city's population trends and that the city had been already regaining populace, going as far as to file lawsuits alleging that the bureau had undercounted the city's population.

 Personal life

-Duggan was married to Mary Loretto "Lori" Maher.

-In May 2019, Duggan and Maher released a joint statement confirming that they planned to end their marriage.
+Duggan was married to Mary Loretto Maher for over 30 years, and has four adult children with her (Mary, Eddie, Carolyn, and Patrick).
+In May 2019, Duggan and Maher released a joint statement confirming that they planned to end their marriage, and Loretto filed for divorce.
 The divorce was finalized on September 17, 2019.

-On June 29, 2021, Duggan announced his engagement to Dr. Sonia Hassan.
+On June 29, 2021, Duggan announced his engagement to Dr. Sonia Hassan, a professor of obstetrics and gynecology at Wayne State University School of Medicine.
 Duggan and Hassan had been publicly linked prior to his divorce from Maher, and their relationship was the subject of public scrutiny and whether Duggan and the city gave preferential treatment to a program that Hassan led at Wayne State University.
+He married Hassan in 2021.